avillela/avillela/events.md

 # Talks, Panels, and Podcasts

 Listing of my speaking engagements, webinar appearances, and podcast appearances.
 Updated for 2024 only.
-Check out YouTube playlists for most recent content.
+Check out YouTube playlists below for most recent content.

 ## Talks